github/docs/content/authentication/connecting-to-github-with-ssh/adding-a-new-ssh-key-to-your-github-account.md

 {% ifversion ssh-commit-verification %}At present, you can only use {% data variables.product.prodname_cli %} to add SSH authentication keys, you cannot add SSH signing keys.{% endif %}

 To add an SSH authentication key to your GitHub account, use the `ssh-key add` subcommand, specifying your public key.
+If you're prompted to request additional scopes, follow the instructions in the command line.

 ```shell
 gh ssh-key add KEY-FILE